We're about to learn how to write a resume, but think about this, first:

 Robots are taking over.

 As hiring practices continue to modernize, larger companies are turning to applicant tracking systems (ATS) to give them a hand.
-ATS software which automates parts of the hiring process by scanning resumes and parsing the content of the text rendered.
-Applicant tracking systems also assign a score per job candidate based on relevancy to the position and keywords set by the employer.
+ATS software automates the early stages of the recruitment process.
+How?
+They look for keywords and assign a score per candidate.

 So, tailoring your resume is an absolute must, and your experience section is where you'll do most of it.